We Broke Down Every Second of the 'Rise of Skywalker' Trailer

 (Minor spoilers for Solo.)
 The reunion between Lando and the ship is particularly poignant given the fact that fans found out Lando’s close friend and droid L3-37’s consciousness was uploaded into the ship.

-1:31 Poor C-3PO finds himself in the middle of another dogfight.
+1:31 Poor C-3PO (Anthony Daniels) finds himself in the middle of another dogfight.
 This time he stands alongside Poe and Finn.
 This looks to be the same desert location where the two men were earlier in the trailer, perhaps Jakku.
+Abrams may be trying to insert a few callbacks to the original trilogy in this film, as he did with Force Awakens.
+This action scene evokes the fight against Jabba on the barge in Return of the Jedi.

 1:33 Someone, presumably Leia, looks at what appears to be the medal that Luke and Han received at the end of A New Hope.
-Though Leia actor Carrie Fisher died before Lucasfilm began filming Episode IX, Abrams said that he incorporated unused footage of Leia from A Force Awakens into Rise of Skywalker and wrote scenes around her.
+Though Fisher died before Lucasfilm began filming Episode IX, Abrams said that he incorporated unused footage of Leia from A Force Awakens into Rise of Skywalker and wrote scenes around her.
 This is likely one of those scenes.

 1:34 Leia and a crying Rey share a hug, while Luke intones, “We’ll always be with you.”
 The shot doubles as a thematic moment and an ode to Fisher.

 1:37 The gang is all here!
-This is the first time that Rey, Finn, Poe, C3-PO, BB-8 and Chewbacca have all been together in the movie, excepting the very last moments of Last Jedi when Poe and Rey met for the first time.
+This is the first time that Rey, Finn, Poe, C-3PO, BB-8 and Chewbacca (Joonas Suotamo) have all been together in the movie, excepting the very last moments of Last Jedi when Poe and Rey met for the first time.
 Conspicuously missing are their leader, Leia — who likely sent them off on a mission — and Rose (Kelly Marie Tran), who was in a coma at the end of Last Jedi.

 1:39 They gaze at what looks to be a fallen part of the Death Star.
-Presumably, that means that they are either on Endor or one of Endor’s moons.
+Presumably, that means that they are probably on Endor.
 Luke says, “No one is ever really gone,” which sounds hopeful, until you think about the fact that they’re looking at the Death Star.

 And sure enough, the screen goes dark and Palpatine starts to cackle.
 So, yes, Palpatine is back.
 Abrams said during the panel that the good guys face “the greatest evil” in this movie, and that could very well be the former Emperor.

-How, exactly, Palpatine — survived Darth Vader throwing him down a shaft to his death is unclear.
-His body disappeared in an explosion in Return of the Jedi.
+How, exactly, Palpatine survived Darth Vader throwing him down a shaft to his death is unclear.

 1:59 And here we arrive at the most important shot in the whole trailer: The title card.
 The trailer reveals that the film will be titled “Rise of Skywalker,” though it’s unclear which Skywalker they’re talking about: Luke?
 Leia?
 Anakin?
 Kylo?
 Or maybe even Rey?
 Any are a possibility.